Autism and trauma:

 uniforms that are made of fabrics that trigger sensory overwhelm

-Kids breach school rules / behaviour policies because they cannot cope with the inflexible rules that schools impose on them.
-The irony being autistic kids are labelled as inflexible thinkers, yet they are placed in systems that impose inflexible. strict rules.
-They may fail exams because they can't access the curriculum because they simply cannot learn in the prescribed ways that neurotypical kids can and are labelled as 'stupid' or 'lazy'
+Students breach school rules and behaviour policies because they cannot cope with the inflexible rules that schools impose on them.
+The irony being that autistic children are labelled as inflexible thinkers, yet they are placed in systems that impose inflexible strict rules.
+Students may fail exams because they can't access the curriculum as they simply cannot learn in the prescribed ways that neurotypical kids can and are labelled as 'stupid' or 'lazy'.

 Autistic children are said to have rigid, inflexible thinking.
 The irony is that schools are the ones with rigid, inflexible rules.